 3.7 Resistivity Coefficient (RC)

 Resistivity Coefficient is analogous to reflection coefficient in seismology.
 If the layer(s) directly overlying the competent basement is made of soft sediments or weathered materials, the difference in material properties creates a boundary — an "impedance mismatch."
-The electrical signal traveling through the overlying layers hits the basement having different electrical impedance; part of the signal is transmistted, but some of it reflects back.
+The electrical signal traveling through the overlying layers hits the basement having different electrical impedance; part of the signal is transmitted, but some of it reflects back.
 The strength of the reflection is dependent on the difference of the materials on either side of the geologic boundary.

 Evaluation of the RC at the bedrock interface is a more reliable parameter in the identification of the nature of bedrock (Oloruntola and Adeyemi, 2014).
 The magnitude of the reflection coefficient indicates the amount of reflection, with a larger value indicating more reflection.
 Areas with low reflection coefficients represent areas where the bedrock is weathered and/or fractured (Olayinka, 1996), and this is significant for groundwater recharge.